OpenNebula/marketplace-docs/source/service/overview.rst

 .. _one_service_appliance:

 The service appliances extend the OpenNebula `Marketplace <https://marketplace.opennebula.systems/>`_ with easy-to-use deployable services.
 These are the images with all necessary packages installed for the service run, but they go through the final configuration on the very first run on the users' side on.
-It allows to modify the required service state by the user through new appliance specific contextualization parameters.
+It allows to customize the final service state by the cloud user via special contextualization parameters.

-Thanks to the dynamic nature of the service appliances, no security credentials are persisted in the distributed images.
+Thanks to the dynamic nature of the service appliances, no security credentials are persisted in the distributed appliances.
 Initial passwords are provided via the contextualization parameters or are dynamically generated for each new virtual machine.
-No two virtual machines with default contextualization parameters share same passwords, database credentials etc.
+No two virtual machines with default contextualization parameters share the same passwords or database credentials.

-Each of service appliance comes with our script which does the heavy lifting of bringing the service up and running.
+Each of service appliance comes with the script which does the heavy lifting of bringing the service up.

 .. _one_service_script:

 Life Cycle
 ----------

-Every appliance goes through following stages:
+Every appliance goes through the following stages:

 1. :ref:`install <one_service_stage_install>` (build time)
-2. :ref:`configure <one_service_stage_configure>` (instantiaton time)
+2. :ref:`configure <one_service_stage_configure>` (instantiation time)
-3. :ref:`bootstrap <one_service_stage_bootstrap>` (instantiaton time)
+3. :ref:`bootstrap <one_service_stage_bootstrap>` (instantiation time)

 Each stage is handled by the shell script ``/etc/one-appliance/service`` installed in the appliance.
-For the **install** stage, it's triggered externally.
+For the **install** stage, it's triggered during the image build.
 For the rest stages, it's triggered as part of the regular OS contextualization.
 The selected stage is an argument of this script.

-To find more about this service script and about the important contextualization variables (per appliance), run with argument ``help``:
+To find more about the service script and the appliance specific contextualization parameters, run with argument ``help``:

 .. prompt:: text $ auto